dthuesen/myscriptsnippetsbook/angular-forms/angular-reactive-forms/angular-custom-validators.md

 ### Implementation of the Cross-Field Validation

-In this section an email and confirm email field will be added to the form. **First add the confirm email element and its FormControl to the template:**
+In this section an email and confirm email field will be added to the form. **First add the confirm email element and its FormControl \('confirmEmail'\) to the template:**

 ```js
 <div [ngClass]="{ 'has-error': (customerForm.get('confirmEmail').touched ||